kevinb5617/ResuMake/.github/PULL_REQUEST_TEMPLATE.md

 1. `git checkout bugfix/fix_XYZ_button`
 2. `make start_website`
-3. Navigate to localhost:5555 in your browser of choice
+3. Navigate to localhost:5555 in your browser of choice.
 4. Now the XYZ button should work as expected.

+## Example for Feature

+1. `git checkout feature/add_XYZ_button`
+2. `make start_website`
+3. Navigate to localhost:5555 in your browser of choice.
+4. You should see the new XYZ button that functions as described in the issue.

 # Known Issues